Saponification

-Saponification is a process of converting esters into soaps and alcohols by the action of aqueous alkali (for example, aqueous sodium hydroxide solutions).
-Soaps are salts of fatty acids, which in turn are carboxylic acids with long carbon chains.
-Sodium stearate is a typical soap.
+Saponification is a process of cleaving esters into carboxylate salts and alcohols by the action of aqueous alkali.
+Typically aqueous sodium hydroxide solutions are used.
+It is an important type of alkaline hydrolysis.
+When the carboxylate is a long chain, its salt is called a soap.
+The saponification of ethyl acetate gives sodium acetate and ethanol:

 Saponification of fats

 Vegetable oils and animal fats are the traditional materials that are saponified.
-These greasy materials, triesters called triglycerides, are mixtures derived from diverse fatty acids.
-Triglycerides can be converted to soap in either a one- or a two-step process.
-In the traditional one-step process, the triglyceride is treated with a strong base (e.g. lye), which cleaves the ester bond, releasing fatty acid salts (soaps) and glycerol.
-This process is also the main industrial method for producing glycerol.
-In some soap-making, the glycerol is left in the soap.
-If necessary, soaps may be precipitated by salting it out with sodium chloride.
+These greasy materials, triesters called triglycerides, are usually mixtures derived from diverse fatty acids.
+In the traditional saponification, the triglyceride is treated with lye, which cleaves the ester bonds, releasing fatty acid salts (soaps) and glycerol.
+In one simplified version, the saponification of stearin gives sodium stearate.

+This process is the main industrial method for producing glycerol (C3H5(OH)3).

+Some soap-makers leave the glycerol in the soap.
+Others precipitate the soap by salting it out with sodium chloride.

 Fat in a corpse converts into adipocere, often called "grave wax".
 This process is more common where the amount of fatty tissue is high and the agents of decomposition are absent or only minutely present.